tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 ## 🚀 Get Started with PDF Extraction

-You can test it locally and unlock the secrets hidden within your documents:
+You can test it locally:

 1. Download a PDF Extractor:
    ```bash